Every once in awhile, a CEO or business owner will share something with me they loathe to admit.

 When everyone in your company (including your own family members) has differing opinions on how you should grow your business – and you’ve gotten in the habit of saying “yes” to everyone – it’s practically impossible to achieve the growth you really want.

-Wondering why your team takes so long to implement?
+Wondering why your team takes so long to execute implementation?
 With too many irons in the fire and no real sense of direction, you strain your resources and diminish your team’s ability to execute.
 A chaotic environment of constant firefighting and numerous unfinished or abandoned projects is usually the result.

 Employees and/or family members may take advantage of you.